SaudRamai/data_classification_app/data-governance-app/docs/DATA_CLASSIFICATION_POLICY.md

 ### 2.2 Scope
 #### 2.2.1 Organizational Scope
 This policy applies to:
-- All Avendra employees, contractors, consultants, and temporary staff
+- All employees, contractors, consultants, and temporary staff
-- Third-party vendors and partners accessing Avendra data systems
+- Third-party vendors and partners accessing the organization's data systems
 - All business units and subsidiaries using Snowflake environments

 #### 2.2.2 Technical Scope
 This policy covers:
-- All data stored in Avendra's Snowflake data warehouse environments
+- All data stored in the organization's Snowflake data warehouse environments
 - Data imported from source systems into Snowflake
 - Derived data, analytics, and reports generated from Snowflake data
 - Metadata and configuration data within Snowflake systems